clearlydefined/clearlydefined/docs/charter.md

 easy for consumers.

-The project undertakes four main operations in support of the stated goals and scope.
-Those processes are listed here in rough execution
+The project undertakes four main operations in support of the stated goals and scope:

-order:
+- Harvesting data embedded in projects;
+- Curating the data in an open and collaborative process;
+- Contributing clearly defined project data back to the FOSS projects; and
+- Making the data freely and easily accessible.

+These processes are further described below.

-### Harvest
+## Harvest

-Harvesting is the act getting data from upstream projects.
+Harvesting is the act of getting data from upstream projects.
 This may be as simple as reading prescribed data from canonical locations to full-on analysis of the source code using a variety of open tools.
 The discovered data is stored in its entirety in its native form in